czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

     - Example:

-      - Computer `A`: 2 GHz clock, 10s CPU time
+      - Computer `A`: 2GHz clock, 10s CPU time

       - Designing Computer `B`

         - Aim for 6s CPU time
-        - Can do faster clock, but causes 1.2x clock cycles
+        - Can do faster clock, but causes `1.2x` clock cycles

       - How fast must Computer `B`'s clock be?